 Have you tired with fixing the Google Drive does not sync all files and folders problem but with no success?
 Do you want to switch to other cloud services like Dropbox or OneDrive?
 If so, how to switch to them?
 Download all you have now on Google Drive to local storage and upload these files manually to another cloud like Dropbox?

-Yes, you can rely on MultCloud – a free web-based multiple cloud storages management software which enables you to directly transfer Google Drive files to Dropbox, OneDrive, Mega, etc. different cloud drives.
+Yes, you can rely on MultCloud – a free web-based cloud to cloud sync software which enables you to directly transfer Google Drive files to Dropbox, OneDrive, Mega, etc. different cloud drives.
 It can also help you sync files among different accounts of the same cloud brand and manage multiple cloud storage accounts together.

 To learn how MultCloud works, you could learn the detailed info from the product page.